Sleep Dentistry Can Help Dental Phobia

 Scared of the Dentist?
 Sleep Dentistry Can Help

 Many people who don’t visit their dentists do so not because they don’t care about their oral and dental health but because they are anxious or afraid of seeing a dentist or going through certain dental procedures.
 A great number of these individuals have had negative experiences with dentists or dental procedures in their childhood when technology was not as good as today.
-And while it is may be too late to erase those bad memories and replace them with more pleasant ones, it is now possible to create a more positive experience with the use of sleep dentistry, or sedation dentistry in Beverly Hills.
+And while it is may be too late to erase those bad memories and replace them with more pleasant ones, it is now possible to create a more positive experience with the use of sedation dentistry, or sleep dentistry.

 Sedation dentistry involves the use of certain medications or chemical agents to make you feel relaxed and calm.
 This is to make sure that you will not be anxious or tense as your dentist performs a procedure on your teeth.
 This is excellent for children who may be a little bit combative and restless especially when they are already on the dentist’s chair.
 It is also provided to adults who may have issues with anxiety related to dentists and dental professionals.